jackli777/3b1b-some2-2022-/docs/README.md

 tensor([0, 1, 2, 3, 4, 5, 6, 7])
 ```

 - It can be seen that the index of the maximum value is the same as that of both the row and column, which means that the value on the **diagonal** of the attention weight matrix $\alpha_{i j}$ is the largest.
-From the above gif, the color of each small cube on the **diagonal** also confirms this point.
+From the above gif, the color of each small cube on the **diagonal** confirms this point as well.

 - Now we have the attention weight matrix $\alpha_{i j}$, we can compute the context vector for each word $\boldsymbol{z}^{(i)}=\sum_{j=1}^{T} \alpha_{i j} \boldsymbol{x}^{(j)}$